heikkito/heikkito/README.md

 - 👋 Hi, I’m @heikkito
-- 👀 I’m interested in automation, remote control and effective administration of IT-infrastructure whereever and whatever is needed
+- 👀 I’m interested in automation, remote control and effective administration of IT-infrastructure wherever and whatever is needed
 - 🌱 I’m currently learning Powershell, Python and in that order.
 DevOps duties are now in the backlog as my current duties are Sysadmin/IT-Manager

 I have no public source code here.
 At least not yet.